renebarto/baremetal/doc/tutorials/23-unit-test-infrastructure.md

 For an overview, see the image below.

-In the next chapter we will use the example of the MCP23017 device to test logic functionality, using something similar to the stubs.
+In the next chapter we will cover using macros to make our lives easier.

 <img src="images/unittest-class-structure.png" alt="Tree view" width="800"/>